Pair Correlations and Photoassociation Dynamics of Two Atoms in an Optical Tweezer

-\emph{Two-timescale model of photoassociation.---} The upper panel of Fig.~\ref{fig:PA_all_evolution} shows a typical measurement of the probability to find zero or two atoms in the optical tweezer as a function of photoassociation time.
-Red crosses show the probability of having lost both atoms due to photoassociation, while blue circles show the probability of both atoms remaining in the tweezer.
-As shown from the one-timescale fit (dashed lines), the photoassociation dynamics cannot be reproduced using only one photoassociation rate.
-However, a good reproduction of the observed dynamics is obtained when using the two-timescale model (solid lines), which includes two independent two-atom populations with separate photoassociation rates.
+\emph{Two-timescale model of photoassociation.---} Figure~\ref{fig:PA_all_evolution}(a) shows a typical measurement of the probability of finding zero or two atoms in the optical tweezer as a function of photoassociation time.
+Red crosses show the probability that both atoms are lost due to photoassociation, while blue circles indicate the probability that both atoms remain.
+The one-timescale fit (dashed line) shows that the photoassociation dynamics cannot be reproduced using only one photoassociation rate.
+However, we obtain a good reproduction of the observed dynamics with a two-timescale model (solid line) that fits two independent two-atom populations with separate photoassociation rates~\cite{Suppl}.

-Using a $\chi^2$~test~\cite{Hughes_Hase_Uncertainties} on all our rate measurements we find that the one-timescale model is clearly rejected, while the two-timescale model fit is accepted in most cases~\cite{Suppl}.
-Our statistical analysis clearly shows the importance of atom-pair correlation on the photoassociation dynamics.
+Using a $\chi^2$~test~\cite{Hughes_Hase_Uncertainties} on all rate measurements, we find that the one-timescale model is clearly rejected, while the two-timescale model is accepted in most cases~\cite{Suppl}.
+Our statistical analysis shows the importance of atom-pair correlations on the photoassociation dynamics.

-Further evidence for our two-timescale model is provided via \emph{ab initio} numerical simulation of the relative co-ordinate wavefunction $\psi(\textbf{r},t)$.
-We model photoassociation as an absorbing hard-sphere potential of strength $\hbar \gamma$ and radius $r_c$~\cite{Suppl}:
+Further evidence for our two-timescale model is provided via a numerical simulation of the relative coordinate wavefunction $\psi(\textbf{r},t)$.
+Since photoassociation principally occurs near the Condon radius $r_c$~\cite{Heinzen_PA_Rb_1993}, we use a simplified model that treats photoassociation as an absorbing hard-shell potential of strength $\hbar \Gamma$ and width $w$, located at relative distance $r_c$~\cite{Suppl}:

 where